Skip to main content

 Averaging up means buying more as the price rises above your average.
 While this increases your cost basis, it can be a rational strategy if you believe Bitcoin's long-term trajectory is upward.
 Many investors use a hybrid approach: they dollar-cost average regardless of price direction, which naturally results in both averaging up and averaging down over time.

-How to Use the Bitcoin Average Buy Price Calculator
+Average Buy Price Calculator

 Enter Your First Purchase